 But what if both Ann and Bob wanted to continue to be married and work on it but Ann refused to accept responsibility for her actions?
 What if she blamed Bob or other people?
 What if she honestly believed that she should not be held responsible or accountable for her actions?
 How could Bob possibly continue on in the marriage, expecting it to heal, grow and mature?
 It wouldn’t matter how many times Bob forgave Ann… without her acknowledgement of her own actions, without repentance, how can they both move forward together on the same page?

 And therein lies my struggle.
 My person can not/will not even listen to some of the things they have done.
 They refuse to hear how they impacted my life.
 I want my person to acknowledge their actions and to acknowledge that I had been hurt.
 But they will not listen.
 I have apologised to them, asked for their forgiveness.
 I have tried to acknowledge my own wrong doing and also their hurt even though I had their best interest at heart and never meant to hurt them.
 I forgive my person.
 I love my person.
 However, it is extremely difficult to have a relationship with my person – what do we build upon?
-We have two very different beliefs about the world, it’s Creator and therefore how we should live as well as how we see the current status of our relationship and everything surrounding it.
+We have two very different beliefs about the world, its Creator and therefore how we should live as well as how we see the current status of our relationship and everything surrounding it.

 Counsellors and godly people in my life would normally advise me to step away.
 To forgive and yet accept this non reconciliation, to protect myself.
 But that isn’t so easy.
 My situation is such that I cannot separate myself.
 I can forgive.
 I have forgiven my person and I love them.
-But full restoration can only come about through acknowledgement, confession, forgiveness and commitment of both people.
+But full restoration can only come about through acknowledgement, confession, forgiveness and commitment of both parties.